Mirror-Protocol/mirror-contracts/contracts/mirror_staking/README.md

-# Staking Contract
+# Mirror Staking <!-- omit in toc -->

 This contract is a rewards distribution contract, which takes `config.staking_token` and gives `config.reward_token` as rewards.

 It keeps a reward index, which represent the cumulated rewards per 1 staking token.
 Whenever a user change its bonding amount, the pending reward and the index are automatically changed with following equation:

 ```rust
     let pending_reward = (reward_info.bond_amount * pool_info.reward_index